-Keep in mind that each generation of processor that AMD and Intel releases gets dramatically faster.
-And that 11th gen Intel processors (codenamed Tiger Lake) and AMD’s Zen 3 processors (like the Ryzen 5900) were released in early 2021 and late 2020 respectively.
+Remember that each generation of processor that AMD and Intel releases gets dramatically faster.
+And that 11th gen Intel processors (codenamed Tiger Lake) and AMD’s Zen 3 processors (like the Ryzen 5900) were released in early 2021 and late 2020, respectively.

-Meaning that the comparison table above is going to be completely useless by Spring-Fall of 2022 when the next gen drops.
+Meaning that the comparison table above will be utterly useless by Spring-Fall of 2022 when the next generation drops.
 We really need to examine Intel and AMD’s upcoming offerings to determine just how impressive the M1 Max actually is.

 Intel Core i9 12900KF) 12th Generation, codenamed Alder Lake

 Intel started selling their 12th gen CPUs in November 2021 (just in time for this article).
 These processors haven’t made their way to any laptops as of this writing.
 And while it’s certainly unfair to compare a maxed-out desktop chip to the M1 Max… Let’s do it anyway!
 I want to see how future-proof this chipset really is.